bhargysh/my-prezzos/io.md

 - `Future[A]` in Scala is like Promise in JS land
 - Some problems with Future:
-    - runs upon construction, eagerly evaluated
+    - runs upon construction
-    - It needs an `ExecutionContext` (a thread pool) each time it is constructed
     - Not referentially transparent
     - Not descriptive
+    - It requires an `ExecutionContext` (a thread pool) upon construction

+---

+## Is IO the Future? 🤖
+_It is one of the better / best options to work with side effects_

 ---